 - Satisfies all requirements of the American Board of Dermatology and ensures successful board certification;

-- Contribution to the knowledge base of dermatology through one or more peer-reviewed publications.
+- Contribution to the knowledge base of dermatology through peer-reviewed publications and investigative projects.

 - Skill in the teaching of dermatology, including making formal presentations to medical colleagues, and educating patients and the public about skin care.

-- Demonstration, throughout the three years of residency, of the highest level of professionalism in patient care, learning, teaching, and interaction with faculty, peers, students, visitors, and ancillary staff.
+- Demonstration, throughout the three years of residency, of the highest level of professionalism in patient, learning, teaching, and interaction with patients, faculty, peers, students, visitors and ancillary staff.